google/ios-webkit-debug-proxy/README.md

       make
       sudo make install

-On Linux you must run the `usbmuxd` daemon.
-The above install adds a udev rule to start the daemon whenever a device is attached.

 Usage
 -----
-Start the debugger by running:
+On Linux you must run the `usbmuxd` daemon.
+The above install adds a /lib/udev rule to start the daemon whenever a device is attached.
+To verify that usbmuxd can list your attached device(s), run `idevice_id -l`

+To start the proxy, run:

        ios_webkit_debug_proxy

 Press Ctrl-C to quit.
-The debugger can be left running as a background process.
+The proxy can be left running as a background process.
 Add "-d" for verbose output.
+Run with "--help" for more options.

+The iOS Simulator is supported but, for now, the simulator must be started before the proxy.
+The simulator can be started in XCode as usual, or via the command line:

+       SIM_DIR=/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer
+       "$SIM_DIR/Applications/iPhone Simulator.app/Contents/MacOS/iPhone Simulator" \
+           -SimulateApplication \
+           $SIM_DIR/SDKs/iPhoneSimulator6.1.sdk/Applications/MobileSafari.app/MobileSafari

 Configuration
 -------------
+The default configuration works well for most developers.

-The device_id-to-port assignment defaults to:
+As noted above, the device_id-to-port assignment defaults to:

       :9221 for the device list
       :9222 for the first iOS device that is attached